 Related: This is part of our series about lists about “7 Wonders of the World.”
 Other lists include the 7 Wonders of the Ancient World, The New 7 Wonders of the World, The 7 Wonders of the Modern World, and the 7 Wonders of the medieval World.

 1. The SS Great Eastern

-The SS Great Eastern was an iron sailing steamship and was by far the largest ship in the world when it was constructed halfway the 19th century.
-Construction of this enormous ship started in 1854 and was completed in 1859.
+The SS Great Eastern was an iron sailing steamship and was by far the largest ship in the world when it was constructed halfway through the 19th century.
+The construction of this enormous ship started in 1854 and was completed in 1859.

 The ship had the capacity of bringing 4,000 passengers over from England to Australia without ever having to refuel.
 The gross tonnage of the ship was 18,915.

 The reason it’s included in the list of 7 industrial world wonders is that the ship’s passenger capacity was only surpassed in 1913 by the 4,935-passenger ship SS Imperator, its total length of 692 feet (211 m) by the 705-foot (215 m) RMS Oceanic in 1899, and its gross tonnage by the 21,035-gross-ton RMS Celtic in 1901.

 The SS Eastern had already been broken up for scrap well over a decade earlier in 1889, an endeavor that took over 18 months to complete.

 The Bell Rock Lighthouse is the world’s oldest surviving sea-washed lighthouse.
 It’s located in a reef called the Bell Rock or Inchcape about 11 miles (18 km) off the east coast of Angus not too far from Dundee.

 It was built between 1807 and 1810 by Scottish civil engineer Robert Stevenson, famous for the construction of numerous lighthouses on the Scottish coast.
 The tower stands about 35 meters (115 ft) tall and its lights are visible 35 miles (56 km) inland.